 Building Addition Option 1:

-In the example given the owner of the property can add 40,000 square feet to the existing building if they want to.
-We have another post that discusses Vertical Building Additions.
+In the example given, the owner of the property can add 40,000 square feet to the existing building if they want to.
+(Read another post discussing Vertical Building Additions.)

 New Building Option 2: